reimagined/resolve/docs/monitoring.md

 title: Monitoring
 ---

-ReSolve is shipped with an inbuilt monitoring feature that allows a reSolve application to collect and publish various metrics during its execution and publish.
+ReSolve is shipped with an inbuilt monitoring feature that allows a reSolve application to collect and publish various metrics during its execution.

 ## Monitoring Adapters